Bootstrap FreeKB - OpenShift - Mount a Persistent Volume Claim in a container

 A Persistent Volume (PV) is the "physical" volume (such as a hard disk drive or solid state drive) on the host machine (node) that stores your persistent data, whereas a Persistent Volume Claim (PVC) is a reference to a persistent volume, used by a pod.

-The oc get pvc command can be used to list the Persistent Volume Claims.
+The oc get pvc command can be used to list the Persistent Volume Claims in the currently selected project / namespace.

 ~]$ oc get pvc